Best Malibu Beaches for a Romantic California Getaway

 Getting to this hidden gem is a little adventure in itself, but it’s definitely worth the effort.
 The beach is secluded and serene, surrounded by beautiful cliffs and rock formations.
 After a day of relaxing on the beach, enjoy watching the beautiful sunset together.

-It is also a great area for whale and dolphin spotting.
+This is a great area for whale and dolphin spotting.
 Harbor seals and sea lions have also been known to make an appearance.
 Just make sure to leave the beach as you found it, as it is a protected area and home to many wildlife species.

 Insider Tip: Bring a picnic and some snacks, as there are no facilities or restaurants nearby.
 This will make for the most romantic meal on the beach while watching the sunset.